Chinvat Bridge: In literature

-Dimitris Lyacos's second part of the trilogy Poena Damni With the People from the Bridge alludes to the Chinvat Bridge.
+Dimitris Lyacos's second part of the Poena Damni trilogy With the People from the Bridge alludes to the Chinvat Bridge.
 In the book a bridge functions as part of the setting of a makeshift performance but also as a narrative element that connects the world of the living with the world of the dead.

-American poet Charles Olson refers to the Chinvat Bridge ("Cinvat" in his reading) in his epic, The Maximus Poems; a work which deals with Avestan mythology, among numerous others.
+American poet Charles Olson refers to the Chinvat Bridge ("Cinvat" in his reading) in his epic, The Maximus Poems – a work which deals with Avestan mythology, among numerous others.

 External influence

 Cyrus Niknam, a Mobad, writer and researcher of ancient Iranian culture, denies the existence of a bridge and considers the idea to have come from other religions in the Sassanian era:

 In Zoroastrian hymns, a passage called "Chinovat Perito" is mentioned.
 This word consists of two parts: "Chin," meaning "how," and "Perito," meaning "passage."
-Therefore, this word would serve as a gateway to how to live,in this vision, there is no mention of the materiality of such a passage for the soul through the past.
+Therefore, this word would serve as a gateway to how to live, in this vision, there is no mention of the materiality of such a passage for the soul through the past.
 Perhaps a time will come when every human being will consult their conscience and question it after every behavior or action they have undertaken.

-The priests of the Sassanid era followed the culture of others who had arrived in Iran at that time, adapting and harmonizing beliefs about heaven, hell, the afterlife, and their history in order to better understand and comprehend the material life of the time for Iranian Zoroastrians,thus, in Zoroaster's thought, heaven and hell, initiated by a monk named Arday Viraz, led to the writing of the Pahlavi poem "Book of Arda Viraf," and took on a different form.
+The priests of the Sassanid era followed the culture of others who had arrived in Iran at that time, adapting and harmonizing beliefs about heaven, hell, the afterlife, and their history in order to better understand and comprehend the material life of the time for Iranian Zoroastrians, thus, in Zoroaster's thought, heaven and hell, initiated by a monk named Arday Viraz, led to the writing of the Pahlavi poem "Book of Arda Viraf," and took on a different form.

 The rewards and punishments of deceased human bodies were also predicted.
 Heaven and Hell are given paths and roads (in a short Avesta text called the Batit), and the Chinvad Pass is also described as a bridge (wide and wide for the righteous, thin as hair for the sinners) that a departing soul must cross under special circumstances to reach Heaven or be led to Hell.

 Such a definition, which follows a different culture, is clearly incorrect and inconsistent with the wise vision of Ashura Zoroaster.
 A religion that was transformed and developed by the ideas of the priests of that time, sometimes out of necessity or ignorance, even though it also used the name Zoroaster, undoubtedly the recommendations and visions of that time sometimes conflicted with the true vision of the teacher of truth and wisdom, Ashura Zoroaster, mentioned in his poems (the Gathas).